Liverpool boss Arne Slot plays down defensive errors after Reds lose at Fulham for first league defeat since September

 They had briefly led at Craven Cottage before errors from Curtis Jones, Andrew Robertson and Virgil van Dijk respectively played their part in Fulham's rapid-fire turnaround before the break.

-That put Liverpool two goals down for the first time since their Merseyside derby defeat to Everton in April last year, and, despite Luis Diaz's smart finish 18 minutes from the end, they could not force an equaliser.
+That put Liverpool two goals down for the first time in a league match since their Merseyside derby defeat to Everton in April last year, and, despite Luis Diaz's smart finish 18 minutes from the end, they could not force an equaliser.

 - Fulham 3-2 Liverpool - Match report and highlights